Skip to content

 Default for chat_memory.
 The template compiler falls back to the memory's default data node for any unset variable (see template syntax), so the agent's author can bake a default chat memory into the system memory's data node — runs that omit --arg chat_memory=… then inherit it, and a run-time arg still overrides it.
 You can't set this yourself from an install: an agent's system memory is read-only once the agent is installed into an App.
 Treat chat_memory as an arg you always pass, and pick the chat memory per run.

-Step 3: Participate as a human
+Step 3: Participate

-"body": "@iris @rufus looks good.
+--body "@iris @rufus looks good.
 Rufus, mock it on the frontend?"

 Step 4 (optional): Push delivery into live sessions